 At the end of May 2017, Uluru stood as a silent sentinel over an historic summit of the First Nations of Australia.
 They had come from across the continent and the Torres Strait Islands, 250 community leaders.
 At the end of 3 days of deliberation, they issued a powerful and beautifully crafted document, entitled Statement From The Heart.
 It rejected symbolic recognition.
 Speaking from the “ torment of powerlessness” it demanded a constitutionally enshrined Indigenous voice in government decision-making.
 It also called for a Makarrata Commission to supervise agreements with government and lead the way to a treaty.

-And so another dimension was added to the political, cultural and spiritual significance of Uluru.
+This summit and the charter it produced added another dimension to the political, cultural and spiritual significance of Uluru.

 Uluru is one of the few places in the world to have been awarded dual World Heritage recognition – for both its outstanding natural values and outstanding cultural values.